-Equality Impact Yes 🗆 No No□ N/AÞ Details/Findings Assessment 11/7 Has the project been to the Qua Include risk rating and summary l?
-Yes □ No□ N/.
-A⊠ Risk Ratin ng: Sumn nary: Has there been involvement of Patients, Public and other key stakeholders?
-Include summary of findings below, if applicable Yes D No N/A Summary: Implementation of the Equality Delivery System is a mandated requirement for the ICB, please indicate which of the following goals this report supports: Better health outcomes \boxtimes Improved patient access and a constraint access ac A representative and supported workforce Inclusive leadership Are there any equality and diversity implications or risks that would affect the ICB's obligations under the Public Sector Equality Duty that should be discussed as part of this report?
-Not applicable.
+Equality Impact Yes 🗆 No N// Details/Fi indings Assessn nent 11/7 Has the project been to the Quality and Equality Impact Assessment (QEIA) panel?
+Include risk rating and summary of findings below, if applicable l?
+Yes □ No□ N// A⊠ I Risk Ratin g: Sumn nary: Has there been involvement of Patients, Public and other key stakeholders?
+Include summary of findings below, if applicable Yes □ No□ N// A⊠ Summary: Implementation of the Equality Delivery System is a mandated requirement for the ICB, please indicate which of the following goals this report supports: Better he alth outcor mes \boxtimes - Improved patient access and A represe workforce entative an e id su pported d Inclusive leadership nat would affect the ICI uld be discussed as pa Not appli cable.
 When developing this project, has consideration been given to the Derbyshire ICS Greener Plan targets?
-Carbon reduction Air Pollution Details/Findings Not applicable.
+Carbon reduction Details/F Not appli - effectively.
+2. Aims to help ICB Board members build a portfolio to support and provide assurance KEY POLICY MESSAGES 1.
+To assess the appropriateness of an ICB Board Member in discharging their duties effectively. between NHS organisations.
+2. Aims to help ICB Board members build a portfolio to support and provide assurance that they are fit and proper, while demonstrably unfit members will be prevented from moving between NHS organisations.
+3. This document should be read alongside NHS England's Fit and Proper Person Framework for Board Members .
+3. This document should be read alongside NHS England's Fit and Proper Person Test Framework for Board Members .